powerpellet1077/xXAUDIOMASTERXx/README.md

 xxamxx input.mp3 output.mp3
 ```

-takes an input audio file and decreases the quality to the best settings to make it sound like dogshit. this supports a wide range of audio types (please refer to pydub's documentation for format support).
+takes an input audio file and decreases the quality to make it sound like dogshit. this supports a wide range of audio types (please refer to pydub's documentation for format support).
 if you feel like these settings aren't good, then you can use these flags.
 ```
 xxamxx input.mp3 output.mp3 -f 0.8 -g 2